 Enclosed auto transport provides total protection from the elements.
 It is an ideal option if you’re shipping a car that you don’t want exposed to any weather or road debris.
 Most consumers that choose enclosed car shipping have restored classic cars or rare expensive cars (think Ferrari’s, Porsche’s, Lamborghini’s, etc.).

 The main disadvantage to enclosed transportation is the cost.
-As mentioned earlier, you’ll pay up to twice as much for enclosed vs open shipping.
+As mentioned earlier, you’ll pay approximately 50% more for enclosed vs open shipping.
 Another disadvantage is it usually takes longer to get a car shipped in an enclosed trailer because there aren’t as many carriers available that offer enclosed shipping.

 Unless you’re shipping a restored classic car or a rare expensive car, open transport is usually the best option.
 You’ll get your vehicle shipped the quickest and for the least amount of money.
 At the end of the day, however, the choice between open vs enclosed transportation will depend on your shipping needs and budget.